-Abstract: The Department published a Notice of Proposed Rulemaking (NPRM) on March 18, 2011.
-The public comment period closed on May 17, 2011.
+Abstract: The Department published a Final Rule on February 21, 2012.
 The Department of Homeland Security (DHS) regulations require employers to apply for a temporary labor certification from the Department of Labor before H-2B petitions may be approved.
 DOL certifies that there are not sufficient U.S. worker(s) who are capable of performing the temporary services or labor at the time of an application for a visa, and that the employment of the H-2B workers will not adversely affect the wages and working conditions of similarly employed U.S. workers.
-This NPRM proposed to re-engineer the H-2B program in order to enhance transparency and strengthen program integrity and protections of both U.S. workers and H-2B workers.
+This rule re-engineers the H-2B program in order to enhance transparency and strengthen program integrity and protections of both U.S. workers and H-2B workers.

+Priority:

+Economically Significant

-Agenda Stage of Rulemaking: Final Rule
+Agenda Stage of Rulemaking:

+Completed Action